Animal language: Comparison of "animal language" and "animal communication"

 There has been a recent emergence in animal language research which has contested the idea that animal communication is less sophisticated than human communication.
 Denise Herzing has done research on dolphins in the Bahamas whereby she created a two-way conversation via a submerged keyboard.
 The keyboard allows divers to communicate with wild dolphins.
 By using sounds and symbols on each key the dolphins could either press the key with their nose or mimic the whistling sound emitted in order to ask humans for a specific prop.
-This ongoing experiment has shown that in non-linguistic creatures brilliant and rapid thinking does occur despite our previous conceptions of animal communication.
-Further research done with Kanzi using lexigrams has strengthened the idea that animal communication is much more complex than we once thought.
+This ongoing experiment has shown that in non-linguistic creatures sophisticated and rapid thinking does occur despite our previous conceptions of animal communication.
+Further research done with Kanzi using lexigrams has strengthened the idea that animal communication is much more complex than once thought.